 We did it for the first time last year, my older girls were 6 and 4, and they loved it so much that I knew we had to do it again.

-Here is our finished Thanksgiving Thankful Tree from last year.
+Here is our finished Thanksgiving Thankful Tree of Gratitude activity from last year.

-All you need to make this Thankful Tree is:
+All you Need to Make this Thankful Tree of Gratitude Activity is:

 - a brown paper grocery bag (or whatever material you will use to make your tree)